Register as New Patient

 Provide Proof of ID and Address

-Please return your completed and signed registration forms when the surgery is less busy - ideally between 11:00-12:00 or in the afternoon so that our staff can fully answer any questions you may have, ensure your registration forms are completed correctly and check that your documentation is valid.
+If you're using a paper registration form, please return your completed and signed registration forms when the surgery is less busy - ideally between 11:00-12:00 or in the afternoon so that our staff can fully answer any questions you may have, ensure your registration forms are completed correctly and check that your documentation is valid.
 We ask for:

 Proof of address: a utility bill, council tax, bank or credit card statement.